tuiwidgets/tuiwidgets/doc/ZTerminal.rst

 The keyboard focus is a terminal scoped property.
-But to ease preparing the widget tree before actually connecting it to the terminal when the main widget is set, the newly attached widget tree is scanned for the widget with the most recent call to setFocus which is both enabled and visible to take focus.
+But to ease preparing the widget tree before actually connecting it to the terminal when the main widget is set, the newly attached widget tree is scanned for the widget with the most recent call to :cpp:func:`~void Tui::ZWidget::setFocus(Tui::FocusReason reason = Tui::OtherFocusReason)` which is both enabled and visible to take focus.

-When a widget is set as main widget on the terminal and when the terminal size changes the size of the main widget will be set to the size of the terminal (or its minimum size if that is larger).
+If a widget is set as main widget of the terminal, its size will be set to the size of the terminal (or its minimum size if that is larger) when the terminal size changes.
 The main widget will always be placed in the top left corner of the terminal and the position part of the widget's geometry is ignored.